How to Compare Different Factoring Rates?

 The Flat Factoring Fee

 The flat factoring fee is the simplest cost to calculate.
 The flat fee, also referred to as a fixed fee, is a flat percentage of the factored invoice amount.
+This cost of factoring receivables is popular for its simplicity.
 You can find that flat fee factoring is often available at factoring companies that serve the transportation industry, for instance.
+The process of factoring freight bills lends itself to a flat fee structure.

-For example, a flat fee of 2% means 2% of the invoice amount regardless of how long it takes for the invoice to be paid (usually up to a certain number days).
+For example, when considering factoring costs, a flat fee of 2% means 2% of the invoice amount regardless of how long it takes for the invoice to be paid (usually up to a certain number days).

 Invoice Size: $1,000